Request for Proposal

 CCRF uses a three-step application process.
 Before applying, please review all eligibility criteria and FAQs.

-• Grant seekers submit a Letter of Intent (LOI) to provide a succinct proposal overview.
-The LOI summarizes the project concept, anticipated outputs and the funding request.
+• Grant seekers submit a brief Letter of Intent (LOI) to provide a succinct overview of their proposal, including a summary of the project concept, the anticipated output and the amount of funding requested

 • LOIs must follow the submission format and instructions below